panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 title: "How to Bind Form Inputs using v-model in Vue"
 description: "How to use v-model to bind form input elements like text input, textarea, select, checkbox, radio in Vue."
 published: "2023-03-17"
-modified: "2023-03-17"
+modified: "2023-05-21"
 thumbnail: "./images/v-model-form-input-cover-4.png"
 slug: vue-v-model-form-inputs
 tags: ['vue', 'v-model', 'input', 'form', 'reactivity']
 type: post
 ---

 The idea of `v-model` in Vue is simple.

-Define a reactive `text` (usually a ref), and then bind this value to an input using `v-model="text"`.
-This creates a two-way data flow:

-1) User types into the input and `text` ref changes.
-2) `text` ref changes programmaticaly and the input value changes.
+You can apply it to a form input `<input v-model="myRef" />` and enable two-way binding to the input.
+When user types into the input then `myRef.value` changes, and vice-versa when `myRef.value` is changed programmatically then the input value changes on the screen.

 Let's see how to use `v-model` to bind form inputs in Vue 3.